Fred Simonsson: Tennis career

 In March 2016 Simonsson won the ATP Challenger Tour doubles tournament RC Hotel Open partnering Isak Arvidsson.
 With the same partner he won the 2016 Båstad Challenger in July.
-After Fred Simonsson's retirement in 2019, he started his own tennis blog called tennispredict.com.
+Simonsson retired in 2019 and shortly thereafter started to work as an assistant producer for Day International AB, an independent production agency in photo, film and digital content production.

+Personal life

+Simonsson is a big supporter of the Stockholm team Djurgårdens IF since childhood.